TCACastelijns/JADSPDEng-GitToturial/CONTRIBUTING.md

    - The issue that you fixed or functionality you added, e.g. `Fixes bug with...` or `Adds plots in EDA`
    - Motivation: why did you create this PR?
 What functionality did you set out to improve?
 What was the problem + an overview of how you fixed it?
 Whom does it affect and how should people use it?
    - Any other useful information: links to other related Github or mailing list issues and discussions, benchmark graphs, academic papers.

+## Back in sync
-- If accepted, checkout to your mater and pull the master (including the changes) from GitHub: git pull origin master
+- If accepted, the `master` of your forked repository is out of synch with the orignal.
+Therefore, you need to checkout to your `master` and pull the original master (including the changes) from GitHub: `git pull https://github.com/TCACastelijns/JADSPDEng-GitToturial.git`
+- Now your local forked repo is in synch, but your online version net yet.
+So push your local changes to your online forked version: `git push origin master`